generation-org/jfsjd-final-project/task-1/README.md

 ## Description

-Is always a good practice to design first before start coding.
-The objective of this task is to create the application's wireframes to understand how it will work and look.
+Is always a good practice to design first before coding.
+The objective of this task is to design the application's wireframes so that you will have a better understanding of how the application will work and look.

 ## Walkthrough